system-ui/designql/readme.md

 - :family: Improve upon it as a community
 - :recycle: Encourage adoption with other design/development tools
 - :wrench: Community-based implementations for other libraries/frameworks/etc
-- :lock_with_key: Avoid lock in for users
+- :lock: Avoid lock in for users

 ## Table of contents